seanballais/cmsc135/projects/proj3_measurement/spec.md

 #### Logistics

-- This project is due on Wednesday 11/9 at 11:59pm
+- This project is due on Wednesday 04/12 at 11:59pm
-- This project should be completed individually or in pairs (refer to the [course website](https://netsys.github.io/cs168fa16/about.html) for collaboration policies).
-As described on the course website, you may not share *code* with any classmates other than your partner.
+- This project should be completed individually or in pairs.
+You may not share *code* with any classmates other than your partner.
 For this assignment, much of the work will be analyzing and thinking about the measurements that you've made; you are welcome to discuss the findings from your measurements with other students who you are not partnered with for the assignment.
-- The skeleton code for this project is available on [Github](https://github.com/NetSys/cs168_student/blob/master/projects/proj3_measurement).
+- The skeleton code for this project is available on [Github](https://github.com/jultra/cmsc135/tree/master/projects/proj3_measurement).
 You can download the code manually from that page, or use git.

 ##### What should I submit?

-- Submit your Python code and JSON data using `ok`.
+- Submit your Python code and JSON data in Piazza.
 Your code should be Python 2 compatible.
-In particular, you should submit the following files (described in more detail in later sections):
+In particular, you should submit the following files:

   Code:
     - `rtts.py`